Cesarean Injury Attorneys

 C-sections are a fairly common practice in the modern medical world.
 In fact, 33% of all births are accomplished by cesarean.
 While the chances of a cesarean birth are higher in older women, younger women still face at least a 1 in 5 chance of undergoing a cesarean birth.
 In effect, no woman is cleared from the possibility of having a cesarean.

 What Is a Cesarean?

 A cesarean (or C-section) is when a baby is delivered through a surgical incision in the mother’s abdomen and uterus instead of a vaginal delivery.
-A cesarean is considered to be major surgery, but a mother will sometimes be awake during the procedure.
-This is a “last resort” scenario, where doctors will only perform the cesarean if they need to for the health of the baby or the mother.
+It is considered to be major surgery, but a mother will sometimes be awake during it.
+This is a “last resort” scenario, where doctors will only perform the cesarean if they need to for the health of the baby or mother.

 Types of Cesareans

 There are three different classifications of cesareans, but the procedure for each is the same.